 Ottawa is Canada's capital, and just like any other capital city, the standard of living may seem to be high, but you can still find lots to do on a budget!

-Ottawa is home to several parks, museums, attraction sites as well as a vibrant culture that makes life all the more colourful.
+Ottawa is home to several parks, museums, and attraction sites, as well as a vibrant culture that makes life all the more colourful.
 During the winter, the city has several activities for its residents whether indoor or outdoor.
-Fortunately, most of these activities are quite affordable and some even free of charge.
+Fortunately, most of these activities are quite affordable, and some are even free of charge.

 Having lived in Ottawa for some time and being challenged to find some cost-friendly activities for the kids, here is my list.